henriksommerfeld/blog-hugo/content/article/2020-02-26-mac-setup/index.md

 Once I did my first change, this is easy in the way Apple likes to think of their products.
 My new controls:
 {{<post-image image="touch-bar.png" width="300" borderless="true" />}}

+### Using function keys in Visual Studio Code

+I find the function keys much more useful than anything else in [VS Code](https://code.visualstudio.com/), so I set an app specific rule for using the function keys, as shown below.

+{{<post-image image="vs-code-fn-keys.png" width="650" borderless="true" />}}

 ## General desktop changes